Chronology of the Pleasures

 Then, we became aware that, really, it had been a while

-since we enjoyed much the same pleasure.
+since we enjoyed much of this same pleasure.

 Published in Sky Island Journal, issue 21, summer 2022